khjklujn/document_similarity/README.md

 Only using frequency counts, these two documents are evaulated as being exactly the same.

-I extended this by having the frequency counts be a two-dimensional vector that encoded the "nouniness" and "verbiness" of the tokens using a complex representation with nouniness mapped to the real component and verbiness mapped to the imaginary component.
+I extended bag-of-words by having the frequency counts be a two-dimensional vector that encoded the "nouniness" and "verbiness" of the tokens using a complex representation with nouniness mapped to the real component and verbiness mapped to the imaginary component.

 Using this encoding the token values break down as: